Super Bowl XLVII: Fourth quarter

 On the Ravens' ensuing drive, Boldin caught two passes for 22 yards and Rice rushed for 11 yards as the team moved the ball 55 yards and scored on Tucker's 38-yard field goal, increasing their lead to 34–29 with 4:19 left in the game.
-The 49ers used up their second timeout on their next drive, but managed to set up 1st-and-goal on the Baltimore 7-yard line following a 24-yard catch by Crabtree and a 33-yard run by Gore.
+The 49ers used up their second timeout on their next drive, but managed to set up 1st-and-goal on the Ravens' 7-yard line following a 24-yard catch by Crabtree and a 33-yard run by Gore.